You wake up in the morning and you can’t move your neck. You’re scared to get out of bed. What if this is permanent?

 Your physical therapist will assess your neck at the joint, disc, muscular and nerve levels.
 This determines the specific cause and the areas of dysfunction that will guide your individualized treatment.

-Getting stiff neck relief with physical therapy
+Getting stiff neck relief with Bowman Physical Therapy

 Neck pain benefits from modality treatments.
 For example, manual therapy helps release the tension we tend to hold in our necks.

-Your physical therapist assesses your pain and develops an exercise program.
+Your Bowman physical therapist assesses your pain and develops an exercise program.
 The program focuses on cervical stability, postural strength and improving your range of motion.
 This allows for relief from pain and a full return to work, leisure and your daily requirements.